iamwrong/knowledge_sharing/software_documentation/README.md

 Be aware that the README.md is a very good tool for onboarding and quick start, however because it is not code, it can easily get outdated.
 Your goal should mitigate this, by using the most appropriate way of documenting.

+:warning: beware wrong instructions are worst than no instructions at all

 ### Other markup files